-Wannaphong Durongkaveroj is a reader (not referred to academic position) in the realm of International Development - trade, poverty, and inequality in particular.
-He is currently a PhD student at Arndt-Corden Department of Economics, Crawford School of Public Policy, ANU College of Asia and Pacific.
+Wannaphong Durongkaveroj is currently a PhD student at Arndt-Corden Department of Economics, Crawford School of Public Policy, ANU College of Asia and Pacific.
+His topic covers trade, poverty, and inequality.

 Supervisor(s) and panel members